Safety Razor vs Cartridge Razor – Which Is Best For You?

 As with all communities, there are always some staunch so-called experts to swear against something or other, and as strange as it seems, it goes on in the men’s grooming community as well, with shaving.

 It’s only shaving, for god sake, but I do get some of the issues people have and voice (mostly voiced by safety razor sellers and their followers).
-And I get the protective attitude of traditional wet-shaving guys within the industry and dislike of the big companies like Gillette.
+I also get the protective attitude of traditional wet-shaving guys within the industry and dislike of big companies like Gillette.

 I’m a big fan of both cartridges and safety razors for different reasons, and I would like to share the advantages and disadvantages of both of these magnificent hair-removing devices.
 I will also debunk some myths or at least reduce the opinions to closer to the truth.